 And it’s, liiiiike SUPER, SUPER TASTY and makes ah-MAY-zing pecan pie paleo cookies.

 THIS MONTH, we’re keepin’ up with the holiday cookie theme and giving the classic Christmas treat a run for its money.
-In the sense that we’re making it even M-O-R-E full of tasty, yummy, COZY feelings AND NUTRITION.
+In the sense that we’re making this ginger snaps recipe M-O-R-E full of tasty, yummy, COZY feelings AND NUTRITION.

 These are not anything like last year’s healthy ginger snap recipe OR healthy ginger snap recipe with caramel and apple.
 These are the kind of cookies that your ace testers (my husband’s coworkers) tell you are the BEST things you’ve ever made, the ladies at the grocery story (they know me by name, and I bring them food) tell you that they will PAY you to make them AND the kind of cookies that you make a TRIPLE batch of at once…

 But somehow, SOME WAY, all 72 cookies are gone WITHIN THE WEEK (read: 3 days.)

 I know nothing about how that happened though.
 I assume my 5 lb dog somehow got a ladder, climbed into my freezer and ate them all.

 Isn’t that what dogs are for?
 Blaming them when you don’t want to own up to what you’ve done?

 EITHER WAY.
 IF we’re doing Christmas math, these are epic to the power of 100 because we’re using Amoretti’s crazy-addicting, purely delicious Hazelnut Flour, mixing it with COFFEE (<3 <3 <3) and then dunking that combination of food nirvana into CHOCOLATE.

 Side note.
 Amoretti does also make a variety of Hazelnut Chocolate spreads.
 Soooooo, yes.
 You should try those too.